librato/api-docs/source/includes/_measurements.md

 >**Embedded Measurement Tags**

 >Embedded tags will override top-level tags.
-In the following example, the `cpu` metric replaces the `name` tag, while the `memory` metric will ignore the top-level tags and use the embedded tag set.
+In the following example, the `cpu` metric and the `memory` metric will ignore the top-level tags and use the embedded tag set.

 ```shell
 curl \